r18duarte/mac-dotfiles/README.md

 # Setup Mac RD - Apr 2025

-This repository contains a macOS setup script that installs essential tools and configures macOS to fit your daily workflow.
-It's designed to be run on a fresh macOS installation or anytime you need to quickly set up your environment.
+This repository contains a macOS setup script that installs essential tools and configures macOS.
+It's designed to be run on a fresh macOS installation or anytime you need to update and make sure we still have the original setup running.

 ---